 - K.8 Pension schemes are under a statutory obligation to meet minimum funding objectives that are designed to ensure that schemes have sufficient funds to meet their current and anticipated liabilities.
 If an actuarial valuation shows that a scheme cannot currently meet those objectives, it is said to be underfunded.
 In such circumstances, the trustees are required to work with the sponsoring employer to put a recovery plan in place.
 That may involve the employer making exceptional / additional contributions over several years and may also include changes to the benefits provided to reduce the liabilities. - K.9 Pension scheme trustees can act to protect an underfunded scheme from members transferring benefits by reducing transfer values.
-Before they can take that step, the scheme's actuary must have provided an insufficiency report; but trustees are not obliged to reduce transfer values even if such a report is produced. - K.10 Although pension scheme underfunding may be cause for concern, the underlying consideration must be the strength of the employer's covenant and its ability to improve the scheme's funding over time.
+Before they can take that step, the scheme's actuary must have provided an insufficiency report; but trustees are not obliged to reduce transfer values even if such a report is produced. - K.10 Although pension scheme underfunding may be cause for concern, the underlying consideration must be the strength of the employer's covenant and its ability to fund the scheme over time.
 It would be incorrect to assume that every underfunded pension scheme, even those which are reducing transfer values, are necessarily heading for the PPF.

-The PPF on divorce
+The PPF on divorce: obtaining information and understanding PPF compensation

-- K.11 Search facilities on the PPF website can be used to establish whether a pension scheme is in the Assessment Period or has transferred into the PPF.
-Separate searches on the PPF website do have to be made for both schemes in the Assessment Period and Transferred Schemes.
-Those schemes that have notified the PPF of an insolvency event and those in the Assessment Period are the most problematic in divorce cases owing to the inevitable uncertainty that will exist until the Assessment Period is concluded.
+K.11 Search facilities on the PPF website can be used to establish whether a pension scheme is in the Assessment Period or has transferred into the PPF.
+Those schemes that have notified the PPF of an insolvency event and those in the Assessment Period are the most problematic in divorce cases owing to the inevitable uncertainty that will exist

+- until the Assessment Period is concluded.
 During that period, the scheme will still issue CEs and Pension Sharing Orders can still be made and implemented by the scheme, but CEs are likely to be reduced.
-However, although CEs are likely to be reduced, a scheme cannot insist on an external transfer and must offer the option of an internal transfer too. - K.12 Those who were over the scheme's normal pension age when the Assessment Period started, or in receipt of a dependant's or ill-health pension will usually receive 100% of their pension as PPF compensation.
-Any PPF compensation relating to service before 5 April 1997 in the original scheme does not increase.
-In contrast, PPF compensation relating to post-5 April 1997 service goes up at the rate of inflation subject to a cap of 2.5% per year, irrespective of what the original scheme would have provided.
+However, although CEs are likely to be reduced, a scheme cannot insist on an external transfer and must offer the option of an internal transfer too. - K.12 Those who were over the scheme's normal pension age when the Assessment Period started, or in receipt of a dependent's or ill-health pension, will receive 100% of their pension as PPF compensation.
+Any PPF compensation relating to pensionable service before 5 April 1997 in the original scheme does not increase.
+In contrast, PPF compensation relating to post-5 April 1997 pensionable service goes up at the rate of inflation subject to a cap of 2.5% per year, irrespective of what the original scheme would have provided. - K.13 Compensation for those who were under the scheme's normal pension age is set at 90% of the original pension, with the PPF having formerly applied a compensation cap in addition to the 90% scaling.
+Compensation can be taken early, in which case it will be subject to actuarial reduction, or postponed, in which case it will be subject to an actuarial increase.
+The PPF previously applied a compensation cap in addition to the 90% scaling but following a 2021 Court of Appeal ruling the cap was deemed to be age-discriminatory.
+The cap has since been removed by the PPF (albeit the 90% scaling remains) and steps are being taken to pay arrears to affected members.
+The European Court of Justice separately ruled in Hampshire v PPF (2018) that recipients of PPF compensation must receive at least 50% of the value of the actual benefits that would have been payable in the original defined benefit scheme, and the PPF has put in place processes to deliver this.